hyurl/alar/README.md

 // The instance() method will link to the singleton instance of the module. app.bootstrap.instance().init();

+// Since v5.4, calling instance() is optional, you can call the module proxy
+// as function directly.
+So this is equivalent to the above one: app.bootstrap().init();

 // The create() method will create a new instance. var user = app.service.user.create("Mr. Handsome");